poojanagrawal/mesalabs-day1/lab2/README.md

 How does the core evolve?
 Was it as you expected?
 Can you figure out why the core behaves as it does?

-* HINT_1: Compared to the first lab, we added additional physics related to mixing.
-Can you identify the new mixing regions in the Kippenhahn diagram in the lower left plot?
-Can they have an impact on the core mass?

-* SOLUTION: How to formulate this so that it is understandable? leading to an increase in its mass.

 Core helium burning with strong step overshooting
 -----------------------------------------------